-REM behavior disorder, or RBD, in which people physically act out their dreams
+- REM behavior disorder (RBD), in which people physically act out their dreams, impacting their quality of life and endangering their bed partners

-Parkinsonism (movement disorder symptoms such as muscle rigidity, tremors)
+- Parkinsonism (movement disorder symptoms such as muscle rigidity and tremors)